riccardodl/pytorrent/README.md

 # pytorrent
 pytorrent is a minimalistic torrent client from command line.
+Inspired by https://blog.jse.li/posts/torrent/.
+I wanted to implement the client described in the article using python instead.

 # WIP
 Please note this project is still a work in progress